What is an Apprenticeship?

 Looking for an apprenticeship?
 Jump over to our jobs page!

-What is an apprenticeship?
-It’s a real job with professional training.
+An apprenticeship is a real job with professional training.
 Apprentices receive on-the-job training and work towards nationally recognised qualifications.
 For employers, apprenticeships are a pathway to building a skilled workforce.
 For career-conscious young people, they are an opportunity to earn while they learn, and start a career.

 More and more young people are choosing to do apprenticeships after they finish school or college.
 In fact, there were over 1.65 million applications submitted last year to employers across the UK, in a crazy range of industries and job roles.